Science Gear Work and Spacesuit Cleaning Follow Harvest

-Category: Space Hits: 2Expedition 64 Flight Engineer Shannon Walker collects leaf samples from plants growing inside the European Columbus laboratory.
+Category: Space Hits: 4Expedition 64 Flight Engineer Shannon Walker collects leaf samples from plants growing inside the European Columbus laboratory.

 The Expedition 64 crew turned its attention to science hardware today following Tuesday’s harvest aboard the International Space Station.
 The orbital residents also cleaned up following two spacewalks to upgrade communications and power systems.